 Whatever your opinions of the Prequels, you cannot deny that Maul, formerly Darth Maul, is an iconic figure within the Star Wars universe.
-We were first introduced to him in The Phantom Menace where he was killed off too quickly which was a shame because, for me, he was one of the few decent elements of an otherwise terrible film.
+We were first introduced to him in Star Wars: The Phantom Menace where he was killed off too quickly.
+This was a shame because, for me, he was one of the few decent elements of an otherwise terrible film.
 He should have been an antagonist throughout the Prequels.

-Maul was brought back to life in the animated series Star Wars: The Clone Wars where he was fleshed out as a character and he returned again in Season 2 of Star Wars Rebels.
+Maul was brought back to life in the animated series Star Wars: The Clone Wars.
+It was on this show that he was fleshed out as a character.
+He returned again in Season 2 of Star Wars Rebels.
 Since his introduction in Rebels, he has appeared in some of the best episodes of this current season.
 Because of this, I was going into this latest episode, titled ‘Twin Suns’, with high expectations as we would finally see Maul confront his oldest foe, Obi-Wan/Ben Kenobi.

 My Thoughts on ‘Twin Suns’

 I liked this episode a lot.
 It does a good job of building the anticipation for the re-uniting of Maul and Kenobi and, before that, seeing Alec Guinness’ Obi-Wan/Ben Kenobi in animated form.
 When Kenobi finally appeared, I was blown away with the quality of the voice work.
 Stephen Stanton was the actor who voiced Obi-Wan/Ben Kenobi in this episode and he sounded just like Alec Guinness.
 It was truly uncanny and it was a brilliant element of the episode.